mansuf/mangadex-downloader/README.md

 python3 -m mangadex_downloader "insert MangaDex URL here"
 ```

-### Command Line Interface (Standalone executable version)
+### Command-Line Interface (Standalone executable version)

 - Navigate to folder where you downloaded mangadex-downloader

-[insert image here]

-- Click "start cmd.bat" (don't worry it's not a virus, it will open a command prompt)
+- Open "start cmd.bat" (don't worry it's not a virus, it will open a command prompt)

 [insert image here]